Hiking Driskill Mountain, Louisiana’s Highest Elevation

 Behind the church, a two-track red-dirt road leads hikers past the church’s cemetery and stands of tall pines and hardwood trees; a trail sign lets you know you’re on the right path.

 Now, Driskill Mountain is technically on private land.
 The owners, in the spirit of Louisiana hospitality, welcome visitors — they ask only that hikers respect the land and leave no traces of their visit.

-There is about a mile of marked trails to guide hikers up and down the summit.
+There is over a mile of marked trails to guide hikers up and down the summit.
 Don’t be intimidated by the fence at the trail entrance — it’s just to keep motorized traffic out.
 There are two basic trails to the summit, the more difficult of the two marked with blue signs.
-I took that more adventurous trail to ascend, but it was not overly challenging or too steep.
-As for the “novice” trail, let’s just say I’ve walked golf courses with more elevation challenges.

 “Difficult” is relative, as the elevation gain isn’t that steep.
 For most visitors, climbing gear required for this trek is nothing more than a pair of tennis shoes and a bottle of water.
 Regardless of which trail you take, you’ll arrive at the summit shortly.